 Two of the park’s six lakes are accessible for fishing, canoeing and kayaking, and there are more than 20 miles of off-road trails for hiking and cycling with another 7 miles of park roads.

 Pets are allowed in the campground area, but not in the cabins.

 The park is on the west side of Disney World, and the drive to the Magic Kingdom is about a half-hour; Universal Studios is 30 miles away and should take about 40 minutes.

 Lake Louisa State Park, 7305 U.S. 27, Clermont; 352-394-3969; 20 cabins, $120 per night; 60 campsites, $24/night; Cabins have two bedrooms (sleep 6), fully equipped kitchen, porch deck overlooking lake.
 Rest rooms with showers in campground; Grill, table, water and electric at each campsite; Hike, bike, fish, canoe/kayak launch; No swimming.
 Pets OK in campground but not in cabins; No alcohol or firearms.
 For reservations up to 11 months in advance, call 800-326-3521, 8 am-8 pm, Monday through Friday.
 Lake Louisa is 19 miles to Disney World; 32 miles to Universal Studios.
 View Map.

 35 minutes to Disney World via expressways (tolls)

-Hands down, this is my favorite campground near Orlando
+This is my favorite public campground near Orlando